 The Three Sisters

 According to one story, the three main Norns are giantesses, or the fates of the giants.
 When they moved from Jotunheim to the Well of Udr, they put an end to the golden age of the gods.
-It is not clear what this meant, but maybe the power of the gods was diminished as they took control of greater destiny.
+It is not clear what this means.
+Maybe the power of the gods was diminished as they took control of greater destiny.

 Each of the sisters is individually named.

-The youngest sister is called Skuld, which means “that which shall be”.
-But her name also derives from the word debt and seems to carry connotations of things that one is answerable for, and which are inescapable.
+The youngest sister is called Skuld, which means “that which shall be.”
+But her name also derives from the word debt.
+It seems to carry connotations of things that one is answerable for, and which are inescapable.

 Strings of Fate

-The Vikings believed that a Norn visited a person when they were born, and at that moment, decided how long the person would live, the length of their life string.
+The Vikings believed that a Norn visited a person when they were born.
+At that moment, they decided how long the person would live, the length of their life string.

 The Vikings believed that the moment of their death was predetermined and could not be avoided.
 But while they could not control when they died, they could control how they died, and the Vikings believed that it was necessary to face death with bravery.

 The gods themselves are an example of this.
-They all prepare to battle at Ragnarok, even though they know it is the end.
+They all prepare to battle at Ragnarok, even though they know that their deaths are inevitable.
 This also links to the idea that the bravest fallen warriors earn a place in Valhalla.
-This gives them a second fate as they become destined to fight and die alongside the gods at Ragnarok.
+This gives them a second fate, as they become destined to fight and die alongside the gods at Ragnarok.

 But while the length of a person’s life is predetermined, not everything that will happen in their lives is static.
 The Norns are described as constantly weaving, changing fate as different strings cross one another.
-In this way, one’s actions can change the course of one’s life, though not the end of it, and a Viking would strive to plot a strong and gleaming path across the tapestry of destiny.
+In this way, one’s actions can change the course of one’s life, though not the end of it.
+A Viking would strive to plot a strong and gleaming path across the tapestry of destiny.

 Malevolent Fate